lnkuiper/duckdb/README.md

 Most of my work can be found in `src/reoptimizer/reoptimizer.cpp` and the corresponding header file, save for some modifications to LogicalOperators and Query Profiling).

 Last upstream merge commit id: `c65bab0d7234c62807f6e28df71ad68c25929b00`

+## Usage
+The project is built with CMake, using the `make` command.
+The IMDB data is downloaded using `make imdb`.

+Re-optimization is enabled by setting `ClientContext::enable_reoptimizer` to `true`.
+Different re-optimization algorithms are available by modifying line `reoptimizer.cpp:41`.
+The re-optimization scheme by Perron et al. can be used by changing `client_context.cpp:192` to `plan = reoptimizer.SimulatedReOptimize(move(plan), query);`.